 Chinatown – aka International District

-Seattle’s Chinatown is also known as the International District, but it is not without controversy.
-It was first named “International Center” by Seattle’s then-mayor in 1951, citing the diversity of the population who lived and worked there.
+Chinatown is also known as the International District, but it is not without controversy.
+It was first named “International Center” by the city’s then-mayor in 1951, citing the diversity of the population who lived and worked there.
 However, the decision was heavily criticized that the name “international” was used to purposely mask the identity of Chinese Americans.

 Today, the area consists of mostly (about 80%) Chinese restaurants and businesses, punctuated by a few Vietnamese and Japanese eateries and stores.